-There are often questions concerning some of the details of swimming with fins what watching a video does not answer.
+There are often questions concerning some of the details of swimming with fins that watching a video does not answer.
 Here are some of the best questions of the week to help clear up confusion when it comes to swimming with fins and taking PT tests.

-When flutter-kicking should I be pushing up with my toes to move the fins or should my foot be in line with my leg and have my ankle do all the work?
+When flutter-kicking, should I be pushing up with my toes to move the fins, or should my foot be in line with my leg and have my ankle do all the work?

 Should I keep my ankle rigid?
-It's hard to articulate what I am trying to get at so hopefully you know what I mean.
-Just found my ankles to be very tired after a few laps so I don't know if it's just improper form or if it just needs some strengthening.
+It's hard to articulate what I am trying to get at, so hopefully you know what I mean.
+Just found my ankles to be very tired after a few laps, so I don't know if it's just improper form or if it just needs some strengthening.

 Send your questions if you have time.
 I answer all questions and will anonymously post them if they are relevant and a very commonly asked question that others will benefit from, as well.